ee-quipment/RGB-matrix-Panel-Z/README.md

 files are also supplied if you want to do some customization.

 The adapter board can be confiured to directly plug into the back of the panel, or to connect to a ribbon cable.
-There is a bit of crosstalk when the ribbon cable is used, so for the nicest display plug it directly into the panel.
 You can also connect a power connector to the adapter board making the processor/panel combination completely self-contained.

 <a href="https://oshpark.com/shared_projects/7h8QPZrN">Oshpark FeatherWing</a>